-I am a lawyer by training who practices principally in relation to technology issues: Internet governance, domain names, and 9-1-1 policy matters.
+I am a lawyer and an adjudicator who practices principally in relation to technology issues: Internet governance, domain names, and 9-1-1 policy matters.
 I was a member of the CRTC (the Canadian broadcast and telecom regulator) from 2008-2013.

 As of January 1st, 2009, I took up a position as a member of the Board of Trustees of ARIN, the American Registry of Internet Numbers, subsequent to an election of ARIN members, for a three year term, since renewed in 2011 by the ARIN electorate for three year terms.
 I served as Chairman of the Board of Trustees of ARIN from January 2011 to August 2013.

 In that time as Commissioner at the CRTC, the most significant accomplishment was turning down the proposal to regulate the Internet under the Broadcasting Act.
 I have posted my concurring opinion in new media, the term for the question whether the Broadcasting Act should be applied to the Internet in Canada.
 See also my more recent dissent in part on high-speed access (August 2010).The other significant decision in which I participated was the Internet traffic management procedures proceeding, which balanced the rights of network owners to defend their networks with the rights of users to access networks for their own purposes.
 My concerns remain the access of people and business to networks, to use, create and innovate without permission.

 A lot of my work in 2004 and 2005 on ENUM is found on www.enumorg.ca.